Resources

 June 14, 2024

 The Chester Nests are a cluster of brightly colored cottages that hug the corner of Chester St. and Charles Bussey Ave. in Little Rock’s Dunbar School Neighborhood Historic District.
-Restored over the last two years by Angela and Bobby Mathews, along with Angela’s mother, Lynn Boyd, the small dwellings — impossible to miss with their exuberant paint palettes, like the plumage of tropical birds — the Nests currently serve as short-term rentals.
+Restored over the last two years by Angela and Bobby Mathews, along with Angela’s mother, Lynn Boyd, the Nests — impossible to miss with their exuberant paint palettes, like the plumage of tropical birds — currently serve as short-term rentals.
 The project was awarded Preserve Arkansas’s 2023 Preservation Award for Outstanding Service in Neighborhood Preservation and is just the latest in a campaign to restore vibrancy to some of Little Rock’s oldest neighborhoods.

 The passion for preservation is a family affair with roots that go back half a century.